j-fu/marginalia/julia/project-workflow.md

 Initial version: 2021-11-15

+Update 2021-12-02: The term "project" in this post corresponds to the term "application" in [package manager glossary](https://pkgdocs.julialang.org/v1/glossary/#Glossary).

 Some ideas on basic julia workflow  are given  [here](/julia/basic-workflow).
 For a larger project, structuring of the project code is essential for many reasons, some of them are: